Director, Technical Accounting

 - Collaborate with the Legal Department to review new or changed contracts related to business partnerships and entity structuring to identify any accounting implications

-- Assess the accounting implications of new accounting pronouncements and establish a process for frequent and appropriate communication to the Corporate Controller's Group and other stakeholders
+- Manages the assessment of accounting implications of new accounting pronouncements and establishes a process for frequent and appropriate communication to the Corporate Controller and other stakeholders

-- 10+ years of experience in accounting, including Big 4 accounting firm experience
+- 10+ years’ work experience in accounting, including Big 4 accounting firm experience

-- Advanced knowledge of US GAAP and SEC rules and regulations
+- Advanced knowledge of US GAAP, IFRS and rules and regulations

 - Proven process for performing complex technical research and analysis from the problem definition stage through facilitating the integration of any new processes

-- Strong written and verbal communication skills (a writing sample may be requested)
+- Strong written and verbal communication skills (please provide a sample of a written accounting analysis)